tar3kAlakkad1/python-codebase-conventions-generator/README.md

 ## Overview
 Creates a knowledge graph and a `conventions.md` file given (a) Python file(s).

-Python was the language chosen as this had to be completed in a 3-hour hackathon.
+Chose Python to narrow scope + easier to debug in case things went wrong, especially considering time-crunch (3-hours).

 ## Future work that I'd add
 1) Finish steps 10-13 (see Plan.md that was used for vibecoding this).